ekohrt/vagabond-pai-sho-ai/README.md

 # Game-Playing AI for Vagabond Pai Sho
 A python game where you can play Vagabond Pai Sho against an AI.
 The AI uses monte-carlo tree search (MCTS) with a basic evaluation function.

+NOTE: the game window freezes while calculating a move, so it will appear to go unresponsive for the allotted time.

 ![Preview of the ](preview_image.png?raw=true "Title")